Oregon governor authorizes National Guard for solar eclipse

 Most Read Stories

-- Woman, 71, lost in Olympics with dog, built shelter, ate ants
+- Woman, 71, lost in Olympic National Park with dog, built shelter, ate ants

+- Starbucks closes Teavana stores, doubles down on China coffee shops as quarter misses forecasts

+- Washington distracted-driving law has drivers wondering if they can still drink coffee on the road VIEW

 - 3 teens killed in Lynnwood crash from Mill Creek high school